The island of Lobos Fuerteventura is a fascinating place to explore.

 How to get to Lobos Island from Lanzarote

-- Or you can opt for a cruise directly from Lanzarote which includes dolphin watching (not guaranteed) – Find out more and book
+- Or you can opt for a cruise directly from Lanzarote that includes dolphin watching (not guaranteed) – Find out more and book

 Boat to Lobos Island – crossing and arrival